-Anybody intending to Summit Mt Kenya (Batian and Nelion) need to be 5.9 American Standard climber or hard server European standard.
+Anybody planning to climb Mt Kenya (Batian and Nelion) needs to be 5.9 American Standard climber or hard server European standard.
 You need at least two days plus normal hiking time for Batian or Nelion.

 Climbing Mount Kenya is serious and it is important to acclimatize well before tackling the main summit.

 7 Day Mt Kenya Rock climbing via the North Face Standard Route.

 The North Face itinerary is suitable for the summer to fall (June - Sept) climbing season when the North Face of the peak is relatively snow-free and climbing conditions are best.